emqx/blog/en/202207/how-to-use-thingsboard-to-access-mqtt-data.md

    ![Add a new dashboard](https://assets.emqx.com/images/aac9e3cff12451c0085bb1670dd6d465.png)

 2. Open the Dashboard and click the orange edit icon in the bottom right corner.
 Then, follow the instructions in the figure to add an alias (define the data that will be used for the entity).
-Select “Single Entity” for Filter Type, “Device” for Type and select the Device Test device simulated by MQTT X above.
+Select “Single Entity” for Filter Type, “Device” for Type and select the Device Test device simulated by MQTTX above.
 After adding and saving all the configuration information, click the Apply icon in the bottom right corner.

    ![add an alias](https://assets.emqx.com/images/480159f0d87071bd83adee114f992bda.png)